oddbird/true/README.md

 more, you can provide a numeric `contextLines` option: the maximum number of context lines to provide.

-You can also provide a `sass` option to provide a different Sass implementation (for example, using `node-sass` instead of `sass`/`dart-sass`).
-This option expects an object providing a `renderSync` method with the same signature as `sass`.

 ### Imports without Webpack

-If you use Webpack's tilde notation, like
-`@import '~accoutrement-init/sass/init'`, you'll need to tell `runSass` how to handle that.
+If you use Webpack's tilde notation, like `@import 'accoutrement/sass/tools'`, you'll need to tell `runSass` how to handle that.
 That will require writing a custom importer and passing it into the configuration for `runSass`.
+Something
-Something like:
+like:

 ```js
 function importer(url, prev, done) {